Villa Isola: Construction

 Berretty lived there only for a few months before he died in a plane crash in Syria on the DC-2 Uiver Batavia—Amsterdam flight in December 1934.
 The building is still standing without major changes, except for its usage and its surrounding environment.
 Villa Isola was transformed first into a hotel.
 During the Japanese occupation in Indonesia, the building was used as the Japanese army's headquarters for Bandung in 1942.
 After the Indonesian independence, Villa Isola was renovated with one more floor added on top of the roof and the name was changed into "Bumi Siliwangi".
 In October 1954, the then Indonesia minister of education Mohammad Yamin designated the building and its surrounding complex for the new pedagogical institute in Bandung.
-The building still serves as the headmastership office of the Indonesia University of Education (Universitas Pendidikan Indonesia), while the surrounding complex is the campus of the university.
+The building still serves as the rectorate building of the Indonesia University of Education (Universitas Pendidikan Indonesia), while the surrounding complex is the campus of the university.